d2iq/ui-kit/packages/table/README.md

 5. Row hover state: On mouse over of a row on the table, the row should be highlighted to help the user focus in on the row details and match data they are seeing within that row.

+6. We have a default row height that can be changed to accomodate for taller content, but this should only be used a last resort.
+Before making a row taller than the default height, try adjusting your design to fit on one line/fit within the default height.

 ## Column Alignment

 For Collection tables, content should be left aligned except when using a different alignment helps with comprehension.
 For example,numeric data is easier to read when it’s right aligned.
 Column headers should match the content alignment.